akashb1999/Bootstrap-6-by-Akash-Bhattacharyya/README.md

 # Wine site by Akash Bhattacharyya.

-A Alcoholic-Based Website that shows various Products, catalogs, reviews, and testimonials,  using HTML, CSS, and JavaScript.
+An Alcohol-Based website that shows various Products, catalogs, reviews, and testimonials,  using HTML, CSS, and JavaScript.

 ## 🔧 Technologies Used